No items found.

 Lily Lindon

 September and Back to School validates my inner geek.
 I love reading theory about story structure, storytelling, and literary criticism.
 What’s better than writers writing about writing?
 Reading about reading.
-Here are some of my favourites:
+Here are some of my favorites:

 • Will Storr’s The Science of Storytelling: Why Stories Make Us Human and How to Tell Them Better

-• Ursula K Le Guin’s Dreams Must Explain Themselves and Conversations on Writing
+• Ursula K. Le Guin’s Dreams Must Explain Themselves and Conversations on Writing

 • Margaret Atwood’s On Writers and Writing